Photo settings

 • If your camera detects a scene, you'll see a bar with the name of the scene (like Food).
 To use the enhancements, just take the photo.
 If you don't want the enhancements, turn the scene off first.

 • If your camera suggests changing modes, tap the suggestion to change modes before taking the photo.
-Or, to use the current mode, press a Volume button or tap on the screen.
+Or, to use the current mode, press a Volume button or tap shutter icon on the screen.

 Use HDR in high-contrast lighting